FarronF/limerick-council-meetings/meetings/2023/11/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th October 2023.md

 Plan is currently being prepared and is anticipated to be published for public consultation

-in early November for a period of 6 weeks.---
+in early November for a period of 6 weeks.
+---
 16

 **24.Question submitted by Councillor S. Novak Uí Chonchúir**